Bernard Law, Former Archbishop Of Boston, Dies In Rome At 86

 The Holy See's press office confirmed Law's death "after a long illness."
 He was 86.

+O'Malley went on to say, "It is a sad reality that for many, Cardinal Law's life and ministry is identified with one overwhelming reality, the crisis of sexual abuse by priests ... because his pastoral legacy has many other dimensions," from civil rights and ecumenical work, to his care for the poor and immigrants.

+The Vatican today also released a statement expressing condolences, praying "for the repose of his soul," but making no mention of the clergy's sexual abuse scandal.

-Law was at ground zero of the clergy sexual abuse crisis when it exploded in Boston in 2002.
+Law was at ground zero of the crisis when it exploded in Boston in 2002.
 He remained the face of the scandal, as it swelled to the tsunami that engulfed the Catholic Church worldwide.

 Law's response to the growing crisis only fueled the rage.
 For example, shortly after the scandal broke, he showed little compunction, issuing a carefully worded, Nixonian concession.